Regional Anesthesia and Acute Pain Medicine Fellowship

 Currently Accepting Applications for the 2016–2017 Year!

 The Regional Anesthesia and Acute Pain Medicine (RAAPM) fellowship program consists of twelve months of post-graduate training after successful completion of an accredited residency program in Anesthesiology.
-The RAAPM fellowship is tied to a part-time faculty position in the Department of Anesthesiology at the University of Alabama at Birmingham (UAB).
+The RAAPM fellowship is tied to a part-time faculty position in the Department of Anesthesiology and Perioperative Medicine at the University of Alabama at Birmingham (UAB).